zithiat/algolabs/README.md

 # algolabs
-This is my algorithm labs
+This is my algorithm labs.

 The runnable version is at https://repl.it/@QuanDoan/AlgoLabs

 This repo is actually for all labs of my algorithm course.